lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Select the cholesterol based variables (i.e. total and lipoproteins) and create histograms.
+- Select the cholesterol based variables, including total and lipoproteins, and create histograms.

 `@hint`
-- The three variables are total cholesterol, and high and low density lipoprotein.
+- The three variables are total cholesterol and high and low-density lipoprotein.
-- Use `geom_histogram()`.
+- Use `geom_histogram()` to create the histograms.

 `@sample_code`
 ```{r}